-As outlined above, a number of factors need to come together in order to facilitate a successful transfer of this pathogen to a suitable and susceptible host.
-For example, a freshly discarded infected fruit, in close proximity to a susceptible pineapple plant, in flower, with ant vectors in the direct vicinity.
-This scenario could occur in an infected plantation chiefly because the significant number of inoculum points available.
-However, in introducing the disease to a new area, the pathway is limited by the number of inoculum points in proximity.
-Although the vectors and agents of transfer are available in Australia, the numbers of susceptible host plants, i.e. excluding Smooth Cayenne are limited.
-Most importantly, with only small volumes of fruit expected to be imported, the number of infected fruits that are likely to come in close proximity of those susceptible host plants would be extremely low, further minimising the likelihood of a successful transfer.
-Therefore, the likelihood of distribution of the pest resulting in the initial transfer to a host in Australia can be conservatively estimated as Low.
+As outlined above, with a host range limited to pineapple, a number of factors would need to align in order to facilitate a successful transfer of this pathogen to a susceptible host.
+A freshly discarded infected fruit or infected waste would need to be in close proximity to a susceptible pineapple plant, with suitable vectors in the direct vicinity.
+This scenario could occur in an infected plantation chiefly because of the significant number of inoculum points available.
+In introducing the disease to a new area from waste fruit, the pathway is limited by the number of inoculum points in proximity.

+Although there is an increased tendency to grow new more susceptible pineapple varieties in Australia, host proximity is geographically restricted.
+Potential vectors and agents of transfer are available; however, the transfer opportunity for ants and beetles and the viability of the bacterium in soil and water is short.
+Considering the low volume of fruit expected to be imported into Australia and distributed to and potentially disposed of in areas near pineapple production, the number of infected fruit that are likely to come in close proximity to susceptible pineapple plants would be limited.
+This will minimise the likelihood of achieving all the necessary factors for a successful transfer.
+Therefore the likelihood estimate for distribution is 'low'.